MaelaGLG/Project-UrbaSante/README.md

 ## **Acknowledgments**

 We thank the ECOLAB team for proposing this challenge and supporting the development of this tool, particularly Paul Grignon and Theo Sigiscar.
-This project was part of the MSc&T in Data and Economics for Public Policy, and we extend our gratitude to program directors Pierre Boyer and Franck Malherbet for organizing this collaboration and their ongoing support.
+This project was part of the MSc&T in Data and Economics for Public Policy, we would like to express our sincere thanks to program directors Pierre Boyer and Franck Malherbet for organizing this collaboration and their ongoing support.